Psychology of Colors in Marketing

 Color Psychology

 Color psychology studies how various colors influence human emotions, perceptions, and purchasing patterns.
-Does the color of products compel us to buy?
+So does the color of products compel us to buy?
+Does the color of the packaging make us choose one brand over another?
 Short answer: YES!
+But what’s complicated is the ‘Why’ part – why does this happen?
 This is what color psychology explains.
 Keep reading to find out how colors influence people.

 How do colors influence people?